alibaba/bifrostui/packages/bui-core/src/Rating/index.en-US.md

 ### Custom Icons

-Use `icon` and `emptyIcon` to replace stars with other characters like emojis, letters, numbers, font icons, or even Chinese characters. `icon` is for unselected state, `checkedIcon` is for selected state.
+Replace the default star icons with other characters, such as emojis, letters, numbers, font icons, or even Chinese characters, using the `icon` and `emptyIcon` props. `icon` is for the selected state, and `emptyIcon` is for the unselected state.

 ```tsx
 import { Rating, Stack } from '@bifrostui/react';